-Every car which was eligible to take part in the third period of qualifying, with the exception of those unable to take part, must comply with the above.
-Any Competitor whose car is eligible but unable to take part in the third period must, prior to the start of the third period, inform the FIA in writing what quantity of fuel they wish to add to the car when it is released from parc ferme on the day of the race.

-- c) Other than a fuel breather and an external fuel pressurising device for starting the engine (in which case only fuel on board the car may be used for running the engine), no connection may be made to the fuel system of any car eligible to take part in the third period of qualifying practice during that period. - d) Other than a fuel breather and an external fuel pressurising device for starting the engine (in which case only fuel on board the car may be used for running the engine), or when race fuel is being added, no connection may be made to the fuel system of any car between the end of qualifying practice and the start of the race. - e) If a race is suspended refuelling is forbidden unless a car is already in the pit entry or pit lane when the signal to stop is given. - 89) The driver may remain in his car throughout refuelling but, unless an FIA approved race refuelling system is used, the engine must be stopped.
+- 29.1 a) Refuelling is only permitted in the team's designated garage area or the FIA garage. - b) Fuel may not be added to nor removed from any car eligible to take part in Q3 between the start of Q3 and the start of the race, unless any eligible car was unable to take part in which case c) below will apply. - c) Any competitor whose car is eligible but unable to take part Q3 must, prior to the start of Q3, inform the FIA in writing what quantity of fuel they wish to add to the car.
+Any such refuelling will take place when the car is released from parc fermé on the day of the race. - d) Other than under c) above or when a fuel breather and an external fuel pressurising device for starting the engine (in which case only fuel on board the car may be used for running the engine), no connection may be made to the fuel system of any car eligible to take part in Q3 between the start of Q3 and the start of the race. - e) Other than a fuel breather and an external fuel pressurising device for starting the engine (in which case only fuel on board the car may be used for running the engine), or when race fuel is being added, no connection may be made to the fuel system of any car between the end of qualifying practice and the start of the race. - f) If a race is suspended refuelling is forbidden unless a car is already in the pit entry or pit lane when the signal to stop is given. - 29.2 The driver may remain in his car throughout refuelling but, unless an FIA approved race refuelling system is used, the engine must be stopped.

 Race refuelling systems may only be used in the pit lane but may not be used during, or immediately after, any free practice session.

 Whilst being used during the qualifying practice session or the race all team personnel working on the car must wear clothing which will protect all parts of their body from fire.

-Each competitor must ensure that an assistant equipped with a suitable fire extinguisher of adequate capacity is beside the car throughout all refuelling operations.
+29.3 Each competitor must ensure that an assistant equipped with a suitable fire extinguisher of adequate capacity is beside the car throughout all refuelling operations.

-GENERAL SAFETY
+30) GENERAL SAFETY